ahawkins/harness/README.md

 Harness does **not** configure StatsD for you.
 It uses the StatsD class under the covers.
 If you've already configured that in your own way, great.
 If not, you can use the configuration proxy as described below.
+You must also add `statsd-instrument` to your `Gemfile`.
+This is a soft dependency that is not installed for you.

 ```ruby
 Harness.config.adapter = :statsd